fitincontact/ifengine/docs/ifengine_UI_design.md

 Sections:

-- Game name & Level Name & Room name (separate by ':')
+- Game name and Level Name and Room name (separate by ':')
 - Room description
 - Inventory short list (separate by '|')
 - Command prompt